Kingwood Pest & TermitePest & Termite

 Common Wasp and Hornet Species in the Spring and Kingwood Area

 Paper wasps (Polistes spp.) are the most frequently encountered stinging insects around Spring homes.
 They build small, open-cell papery nests that resemble an inverted umbrella under eaves, behind shutters, inside gutter downspouts, around porch ceilings, and under deck boards.
-Each nest typically contains one to several dozen wasps, and they are moderately defensive — they will sting if the nest is touched or if they feel directly threatened, but they do not pursue at distance the way yellow jackets do.
+Each nest holds one to several dozen wasps, and they're moderately defensive.
+They'll sting if the nest is touched or if they feel directly threatened, but they don't chase you across the yard the way yellow jackets do.

-Yellow jackets (Vespula and Dolichovespula spp.) are stockier, more aggressive, and more likely to cause significant stinging events.
-Many species in the genus Vespula nest underground — in abandoned rodent burrows, beneath landscaping mulch, and at the base of hollow trees — making their nests easy to accidentally disturb during lawn care.
-In late summer, yellow jacket colonies can contain thousands of individuals and will actively pursue perceived threats at considerable distance.
+Yellow jackets (Vespula and Dolichovespula spp.) are stockier, more aggressive, and far more likely to cause a serious stinging event.
+Many species in the genus Vespula nest underground, in abandoned rodent burrows, beneath landscaping mulch, and at the base of hollow trees.
+That makes their nests easy to disturb by accident during lawn care.
+In late summer, yellow jacket colonies can run into the thousands and will actively pursue a perceived threat at considerable distance.

 Bald-faced hornets (Dolichovespula maculata) build the large, gray, paper-covered aerial nests sometimes seen hanging from tree branches, eaves, and utility poles.
 These nests can reach basketball size by late summer and house several hundred hornets.
 Bald-faced hornets are among the more defensive stinging insects in Texas and will mobilize rapidly to defend the nest if disturbed.